rtens/blog.rtens.org/src/articles/zells/2016-11-21 A Unified Computing Model.md

 ### Concurrent

 All messages of a reaction are sent *concurrently*.
-Each message is sent by a *messenger* which will keep trying to deliver the message.
+Each message is sent by a *messenger* which will keep trying to deliver the message until it is received or the messenger decides it's not deliverable.
 This way, data flow can be synchronized without requiring a fixed order of execution.
-Therefore messages may be sent to cells possibly before they exist.
+Therefore messages may be sent to cells before they exist.

 #### Example